You’ve invested a lot of time and money to get to this point.

 There are a number of important considerations here:

 - tax implications of the various deal structures;

 Generally speaking it’s in the seller’s interest to sell the shares (or stock) in the business, assuming of course that you’re not a sole proprietor.
 This means that you can walk away completely happy in the knowledge that there can be no hidden liabilities for which you’ll be subsequently held accountable.
 Also the profits from a stock sale are liable for capital gains tax, which is typically levied at a lower rate than income tax.

 The problem for you is that the buyer is likely to want quite the opposite.
 That is, to pick and choose the assets included in the deal, whilst ring-fencing their exposure to identified liabilities.
 The overwhelming majority of small business deals cover assets only, which is why this sale type is the primary focus of this How-to Guide.

 So, if you need to concede to an asset sale, you’ll certainly expect something in return.
 The best time to address this issue is at Letter of Intent (or Term Sheet) stage, by taking advice from your accountant and attorney, with a view to making an early counter-proposal.

 One bargaining chip may be the cash amount payable at deal closure.
 It’s unusual for a deal to involve 100% cash.

 Although it may seem counter-intuitive, there are actually pretty good tax reasons why you might not want all the deal money now in cash.
-This of course pre-supposes that you’re offered firm, securitized guarantees that your seller loan will be repaid in full.
+This of course assumes that you’re offered firm guarantees that your seller loan will be repaid in full.